airtower-luna/mod_gnutls/doc/mod_gnutls_manual.md

 Default: `GnuTLSCache none`\
 Context: server config

+This directive configures the TLS session cache for `mod_gnutls`.
+The TLS session cache is used both as a server side session cache if not using session tickets (for TLS 1.2 and earlier), and if `mod_gnutls` is configured as a HTTPS reverse proxy also to cache client sessions to backend servers (for TLS 1.3 only).

-This directive configures the TLS Session Cache for `mod_gnutls`.
-This could be shared between machines of different architectures.
+A cache accessed over network (e.g. memcache) may be shared between machines of different architectures.
 If the selected cache implementation is not thread-safe, access is serialized using the `gnutls-cache` mutex.

 Which cache implementations are available depends on your Apache installation and configuration, `mod_gnutls` can use any socache